-There are many different types of physical intimacy, which can include more overt romantic physical gestures such as kissing and hugging—as well as smaller physical gestures, such as sitting close to one another, holding hands, or even simple touching.
+There are different types of physical intimacy, which can include more overt romantic physical gestures to smaller physical gestures.

 How can a lack of physical intimacy hurt a marriage?

 As has been previously mentioned, physical intimacy is essential in forming and strengthening personal relationships between two people.